-Keto and IF can potentially be hazardous if you have diabetes because of how they affect your blood sugar levels.
+Keto and IF can potentially be hazardous if you have certain health conditions, such as diabetes, because of how they affect your blood sugar levels.
 You’re particularly at risk of conditions like DKA or hyperglycemia if you use medication to control your blood sugar levels.
 So, if you have diabetes and you’re considering keto, IF, or both, speak to your doctor.

 If you’re pregnant or breastfeeding, we also don’t recommend that you attempt a keto or IF diet without consulting your doctor.
-Pregnancy and nursing require a higher calorific intake to sustain yourself and your child, so attempting to reduce that intake can be hazardous for you and your baby.
+Pregnancy and nursing require a higher caloric intake to sustain yourself and your child, so attempting to undergo a calorie restriction can be hazardous for you and your baby.

 Similarly, anyone under 18 shouldn’t attempt intermittent fasting or keto, as they have a higher calorie requirement.

 Finally, if you’ve got a history of eating disorders or disordered eating in any capacity, we don’t recommend following intermittent fasting or keto.
 Intermittent fasting, in particular, can trigger overeating and binge eating.
 Deregulating your appetite by attempting these diets can also trigger a resurgence of previous disordered eating behaviors.